Phad painting

-Phad painting or phad (/pʌd/; IAST: Phad, फड़) is a style religious scroll painting and folk painting, practiced in Rajasthan state of India.
+Phad painting or phad (/pʌd/; IAST: Phad, फड़) is a style of religious scroll painting and folk painting, practiced in Rajasthan state of India.
 This style of painting is traditionally done on a long piece of cloth or canvas, known as phad.
 The narratives of the folk deities of Rajasthan, mostly of Pabuji and Devnarayan are depicted on the phadss.
 The Bhopas, the priest-singers traditionally carry the painted phads along with them and use these as the mobile temples of the folk deities, who are worshipped by the Rebari community of the region.
 The phads of Pabuji are normally about 15 ft in length, while the phads of Devnarayan are normally about 30 feet long.
 Traditionally the phads are painted with vegetable colors.